Haroldgio28/valoreo_test/README.md

   pip install -r requierements.txt
 ```

-Then, you can run the notebook calles 'DS.ipynb.
+Then, you can run the notebook called 'DS.ipynb' .

 ## Contact me
 If you have any question, please contact me.